meterhub/meter-viewer/README.md

 2. Generate jsondb for meter dataset.
 3. Generate sqlite.db for meter dataset.
 4. View the dataset with streamlit.
+5. Enable view about random image in dataset.

 ## Install